 Battery life is decent if you run it in Stamina mode.
 Depending on the applications you are running, your battery life mileage may vary.
 I noticed that Outlook and Adobe Flash eats up a lot of CPU cycle for some unknown reasons.
 Just be aware of these and other energy-unconscious applications.

 The network port on the right side of the laptop is arranged such that the thumb tab on the network cable is at the bottom when plugged in.
 It is minor design detail but if the thumb tab is on the top, it would make detaching the cable a lot friendlier for users (aka me).

-As a Windows laptop it is quite decent and I would recommend it if you use Windows and don’t mind a slightly poor quality trackpad.
-The newer generation of the S Series also spots an optional higher resolution screen (1600 x 900) and optional SSD hard drives.
-Go nuts and price it out on the Sony Style web site.
+As a Windows laptop, it is quite decent and I would recommend it if you use Windows and don’t mind a slightly poor quality trackpad.
+The newer generation of the S Series also sports an optional higher resolution screen (1600 x 900) and optional SSD hard drives.
+Go nuts and price it out on the Sony Style website.